syncfusion-content/javascript-docs/js/Autocomplete/How-to.md

 ## How to enable Autofill with filter type  `contains` in Autocomplete

 By default, the Autofill property works with filter type `StartsWith`.
-However,Autofill behaviour can be achieved with `contains` filter type using the open event of Autocomplete.
+However,Autofill behavior can be achieved with `contains` filter type using the open event of Autocomplete.

 Refer to the following code.